 5-Gallon Buckets…with lids if possible (The lids really depend on how far you have to move the buckets and if they are being transported in your car)

-Lots of old towels and a couple rolls of paper towels…this is a messy event.
+Lots of old towels and a couple of rolls of paper towels…this is a messy event.

 Slime Prizes from Dollar Store – Jars of slime, flarp, etc.

-Sharpe to write kids names on the slime prizes – They will pick up when time to go home.
+Sharpe to write kids' names on the slime prizes – They will pick them up when it is time to go home.